 Gestational diabetes is a type of diabetes that women develop while they are pregnant.
 They did not have diabetes prior to the pregnancy, but may have had prediabetes and not known it.

 This form of diabetes is often thought of as an early form of type 2 diabetes.
-It occurs in
+It occurs in 2 to 10 percent of pregnancies.

 Most cases of gestational diabetes resolve once the pregnancy is over.
-However, women who had the condition during a pregnancy have a
+However, women who had the condition during a pregnancy have a 10-fold higher risk of developing type 2 diabetes in the 10 years following their pregnancy, compared with women who did not have gestational diabetes.

 Giving birth to a baby greater than 9 pounds